Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getFields(asDataFrame=True)
 ```
-__Description__: Returns a list of available fields for the given vault.
+### Returns a list of available fields for the given vault.

 	This API call will provide you with the “type” and “name” values of *all* fields within a Vault.
 	The json keys returned by this API call are organized into the following: internal, batch, molecule, protocol